Faculty - Angeline Chiu, Associate Professor

 Area of expertise

-Latin poetry, particularly epic and Ovid, Roman topography, all aspects of the Augustan period, Greek and Roman drama, the classical tradition
+Latin poetry, particularly epic, elegy, and Ovid, Greek and Roman drama, mythology, and the classical tradition and reception.

 Contact InformationEmail: firstname.lastname@example.org

-I am a UVM alumna (MA in Greek and Latin, 2000) who returned to Vermont in 2006 after finishing my PhD at Princeton with a dissertation on Ovid.
-I teach courses in all levels of Greek and Latin language and literature; recent and forthcoming courses include Classical Mythology, Shakespeare and the Classical Tradition, Intermediate Latin, Elementary Greek, and Roman Lyric Poetry.
-My academic interests include the literature and history of the late Republican and Augustan periods, Roman epic, Greek and Roman theater, Roman topography with emphasis on literary and historical context, and the classical tradition.
-Aside from classics, my interests include science fiction, Shakespeare, cooking, and movies and pop culture.
+I am a UVM alumna (MA in Greek and Latin, 2000) who returned to Vermont in 2006 after finishing my PhD at Princeton.
+I teach courses in all levels of Greek and Latin language and literature as well in translation; recent and current courses include Roman Satire, Classical Mythology, Shakespeare and the Classical Tradition, Intermediate Latin, Greek Drama, and Roman Comedy.
+My academic interests include the late Republican and Augustan periods, Roman epic and elegy (particularly Ovid), Greek and Roman theater, and classical reception.
+I am also the Magistra Ludorum of the annual Vermont Latin Day and the sponsor of the campus Goodrich Classical Club and Iota chapter of the Eta Sigma Phi national classics honor society.
+Aside from classics, my interests include science fiction, Shakespeare, cooking, and pop culture entertainment.

 Recent Conference Papers: